Unitech/pm2/README.md

 *npm is a builtin CLI when you install Node.js - [Installing Node.js or io.js with NVM](https://keymetrics.io/2015/02/03/installing-node-js-and-io-js-with-nvm/)*

-## Start an application in production mode
+## Start an application

 ```bash
 $ pm2 start app.js
 ```

+Your app is now put in background, kept alive forever and monitored.

 ## Main features